by Scott Mehl

-The Upper Ward is the primary section of the castle, and contains the State Apartments as well as the private apartments of the Royal Family.
-Built around a large quadrangle, the the Upper Ward has over 950 rooms, and about 225 of those are bedrooms!
+The Upper Ward is the primary section of the castle and contains the State Apartments as well as the private apartments of the Royal Family.
+Built around a large quadrangle, the Upper Ward has over 950 rooms, and about 225 of those are bedrooms!

 The State Apartments are located in the northern wing.
 These include the apartments of King Charles II and Queen Catherine (Catherine of Braganza).
 Also within the State Apartments are: